 If you’ve spent any time on the internet over the past few years, you’re probably familiar with memes – funny social media posts that quickly go viral.
 The concept of meme stocks has entered investment vernacular over the past few years.
-Simply put, these are trendy stocks that tend to be popular with millennials.
-Today we’ll discuss the best meme stocks on the market and how to invest.
+If timed correctly, the best meme stocks can lead to massive gains in short order.

 What Are Meme Stocks?

-Meme stocks are a unique concept that have come to prominence in the last decade or so.
-The term is a reference to a specific type of viral social media post.
+Meme stocks are a unique concept that has become prominent in the last decade, referring to a specific type of viral social media post.

-These meme stocks have been further perpetuated by social media platforms like Twitter and Reddit.
-Online hype can drive some people to purchase a stock without fully researching its financials.
+Online hype can drive some people to purchase a stock without thoroughly researching its financials.

 The Reddit And Gamestop Debacle Explained